doitintl/gke-https-redirect/README.md

 # gke-https-redirect
 Demonstration how to use the newly introduced https redirect support in native GKE ingress resources (GCLB).

-These files accompany my medium article [Finally: Redirect http to https in GKE ingress][1].
+These files accompany my medium article [At last: Redirect http to https in GKE ingress][1].

 ## Requirements